aserawayneasera/aserawayneasera/README.md

 ## A bit more

-- 📍 Based in Kumamoto — open to Fukuoka, Kobe, Osaka and Tokyo roles, remote or relocation
+- 📍 Based in Kumamoto — open to Fukuoka, Hiroshima, Kobe, Osaka Hokkaido and Tokyo roles, remote or relocation
 - 🇯🇵 Japanese: N3, conversational
-- 🌊 From Samoa originally
+- 🌊 From Pacific Island Country Samoa originally
+- Do you know Disney cartoon **Moana**?
+Then you know some information about Samoa or other Pacific Island Nations.
+Cheehoo!

 ---